nahid18/uni-rank/README.md

 # Uni-rank

-Uni-rank provides you the latest ordered list of university rankings around the world.
+Uni-rank is a mini python package to get the ordered list of USA universities based on their latest ranking on usanews.com

+This package also provides few other information like state, city, zip code and the result can be stored as a json file.

 Installation
 ----